 This release includes the following features:

 - Ingress Gateway: Provides a quick on-ramp path to allow applications that reside outside the service mesh to communicate with services within the mesh.
+Learn how to get started with ingress gateways.

 - Terminating Gateway: Allows applications that reside within the service mesh to communicate with existing services outside of the mesh.
+Learn how to get started with terminating gateways.

 - WAN Federation over Mesh Gateway: Simplifies multi-cluster and multi-datacenter Consul environments (federated datacenters) by sending all cross-environment traffic through the Mesh Gateways instead of requiring all Consul servers to be exposed across networks.
+Learn how to get started with WAN federation.

 - Audit Logging (Consul Enterprise only): Provides a way for security administrators to clearly capture all user actions made in a Consul cluster to fulfill compliance requirements, and carry out risk assessments.